 New world of work - #NewOfficeRoutines

-Der aktuelle Trend report from Samsung With the keyword #NewOfficeRoutines, it addresses the far-reaching consequences that technological, sociopolitical and spatial change processes have for the working world.
+Der aktuelle Trend report from Samsung Under the heading #NewOfficeRoutines, it addresses the far-reaching consequences that technological, sociopolitical and spatial change processes have for the world of work.
 The trend report has already been received by various media such as W&V.

 For the report, Samsung has interviewed several personalities who are experiencing and discussing a new mobile work routine in a special way.
 Underpinned by the results of current studies, the Trend Report provides readers with inspiration on how to make use of the manifold possibilities of modern working concepts and how to actively shape the workplace of the future.

 "I no longer differentiate between private life and work." - Magdalena Rogl, Head of Digital Channels at Microsoft

 Smart networked and secure work environments are at the heart of tomorrow's working world - this is what the experts in the new Trend Report agree on.
 In addition to innovative solutions designed to meet the requirements of the digital future, people are more than ever the central hub.

 "I no longer differentiate between private life and work," said Magdalena Rogl, Head of Digital Channels at Microsoft, in an interview.
 "I think that the potential for people's productivity actually goes hand in hand with the new devices, because they enable us to work when we can and want to be productive."